davidski/evaluator/README.md

 1. Preparing the environment
 2. Defining your security domains
-3. Defining your capabilities and risk scenarios
+3. Defining your controls and risk scenarios
 4. Importing the scenarios
 5. Running the simulations
 6. Analyzing the results